Brain-Responsive Device Cuts Seizures Over Three Years

 Summary

-This study looked at a brain device called the RNS System in adults with drug-resistant focal epilepsy, meaning seizures kept happening despite medicine.
-It was a real-world follow-up study required after the device was approved.
-Across 32 epilepsy centers in the United States, 324 adults were implanted with the device, and 271 were followed for 3 years.
+This study looked at the effectiveness and safety of a brain-responsive device called the RNS System for treating focal epilepsy.
+It involved 324 adult participants from 32 epilepsy centers in the United States who were implanted with the device and followed for three years.

 Free: Seizure First Aid Quick Guide (PDF)